My Naples Pizza Experience

-When we exited Autostrade A1 onto E45 on our way to Pizzeria Salvo in Naples we had to rely upon Google’s map turn details because in Naples there are no street signs.
+When we exited Autostrade A1 onto E45 on our way to Pizzeria Salvo in Naples the plan was to rely upon Google’s map turn details (sans cellular connection) because in Naples there are no street signs.
 I wondered how would we know when Via delle Repubbliche Marinare becomes Via Provinciale Botteghelle di Portici?
 (That was the point at which the directions said to drive five hundred meters and then turn left.)
 When we faced a straight road with low buildings, few trees, and litter scattered about, we saw a single car crawling forward inch-by-inch.
 Its driver ― with an arm extended out the window, has hand holding a leash ― was "walking" the dog.

 My friends in Rome have always refused to go to Naples with me despite its being less than ninety minutes away and, because I had read or received plenty of warnings like “Stay away from Naples,” “Don’t drive in Naples,” and “You should read Gomorrah,” I had yet to visit.